Ideal Egg Boiling Calculator

 The science behind the boiling of an egg

-So, for a soft-boiled egg, we should heat the egg to a temperature where the white have already thickened but the yolk has not.
-The calculator assumes that we get a perfect soft-boiled egg when it reaches a temperature of 65C (149F).
+So, for a soft-boiled egg, we should heat the egg to a temperature where the white has already thickened, but the yolk has not.
+The calculator assumes that we get a perfect soft-boiled egg when it reaches a temperature of 65 °C (149 °F).
 So how much time does it take to heat an egg to this temperature?

-This process is controlled by a heat diffusion equation which depends on two parameters: the heat conductivity and heat capacity.
+This process is controlled by a heat diffusion equation which depends on two parameters: heat conductivity and heat capacity.
 The heat conductivity specifies how quickly the heat spreads, while the heat capacity tells us how much heat we need to warm up the substance by one degree.
-From the heat diffusion equation, we can estimate the time

-Because the white is still at a noticeably higher temperature (the shell has a temperature of 100C/212F) even if we take the eggs out of the water, there will still be some heat transferred from the white to the yolk, meaning the yolk might coagulate.
+Because the white is still at a noticeably higher temperature (the shell has a temperature of 100 °C/212 °F), even if we take the eggs out of the water, some heat will still be transferred from the white to the yolk, meaning the yolk might coagulate.
 That's why we should cool down our eggs immediately after taking the eggs out of the water – so we stop the boiling process.

 A precise calculation of the time required to cook a perfect soft-boiled egg is difficult.
 The whites and yolk are complicated substances involving various types of proteins and fat molecules.
 Also, every egg is different, and the ratio of whites to yolk varies. for the region between the white and yolk to get to a temperature is:of the University of Exeter came up with a formula involving all the main factors.
 The time

-ywris a ratio of white to yolk.
+- – Ratio of white to yolk.

-For a hard-boiled egg, the temperature inside the egg should be higher, so the yolk coagulates.
+For a hard-boiled egg, the temperature inside the egg should be higher, so the yolk coagulates (thickens).
 However, it cannot be too high because then the sulfur in the white reacts with the iron in the yolk and creates the greenish ferrous sulfide covering the yolk.
-To avoid it we should keep the temperature below 77 °C (170.6 °F) to avoid that.
+We should keep the temperature below 77 °C (170.6 °F) to avoid that.